Exchange Place station (PATH): Present day

+The platforms were lengthened in 1987 to allow the station to accommodate eight-car trains.
 The present-day station entrance pavilion at Exchange Place was constructed at a cost of $66 million, and was dedicated on September 13, 1989.
 At this time, the surrounding Paulus Hook area was beginning to undergo revitalization with new office building construction.
 In April 1994, a new entrance to the Exchange Place station was opened, making the station ADA accessible.
 The new entrance was glass-enclosed and featured two elevators which led to a lower-level passageway 63 feet down, from where another elevator went down the short distance to platform level.

-The Exchange Place station was closed as a result of the September 11, 2001 attacks, due to water damage.
+The Exchange Place station was closed as a result of the September 11, 2001 attacks, due to water from firefighting flooding the tunnels.
 Before the attacks, the station served 16,000 passengers daily.
 The World Trade Center station was also crucial, as that station contained a loop that enabled trains to turn around and reverse direction.
 New trackwork was installed at a cost of $160 million, which included an interlocking to allow the trains to switch tracks, thus enabling trains to terminate at Exchange Place.
 While the station was closed, the eight-car-long station platforms were lengthened by two car lengths so they could accommodate 10-car trains.
 On June 29, 2003, the Exchange Place PATH station reopened, restoring services to Newark and Hoboken.
 On November 23, 2003, service was restored to the World Trade Center site with the reopening of the World Trade Center station.

 In February 2006, the Transportation Security Administration (TSA) established a pilot project to test airport-style security screening at the Exchange Place station.

 In 2012, the station was inundated by 13 e6gal of saltwater from the Hudson River, which had overflowed as a result of Hurricane Sandy.
 The PANYNJ later announced a resiliency project in which it planned to replace the glass revolving doors and windows that surround the turnstiles with a seven-foot-high concrete wall and aquarium glass several inches thick.
 The project would include in the installation of two Kevlar curtains.

 In June 2019, the Port Authority released the PATH Improvement Plan.
 As part of the plan, two additional cross-corridors were to be added at Exchange Place.
 The construction of the cross-corridors was expected to be completed by 2022.

 From January 2019 until June 2020, the Newark-World Trade Center route terminated at Exchange Place on almost all weekends for Sandy-related repairs, except on holiday weekends.
 The truncation was initially expected to last through all of 2020, but ended in June 2020, six months ahead of schedule.